grebnafets/documenter/README.md

 If you want to use it:
 ==========

   It is currently unstable and has only been tested in one browser.
+Not recomended for commercial use.
-  Feel free to let me know if you find bugs but not responsible for any bugs you may find.
+  Feel free to let me know if you find any bugs but I am not responsible for any bugs you may find.
   It is a free program under GNUv2 licence, I will fix the bug if I find the time and mood to spare.

 If you want to help develop it: